Secure online accounting

 How to Pay Yourself as a Sole Proprietor?

-As a sole proprietor, you are the sole member of your business.
-This means that you are a self-employed individual.
+As a sole proprietor, you are the sole member of your business and you are a self-employed individual.
 Hence, you do not receive a salary as an employee.

 Therefore, you can take an owner’s draw from the equity of your business.
 As mentioned above, an owner’s draw is the amount of money that you can take out from the owner’s equity for personal use.